Different Types of Customer Feedback (and How to address them)

 - Competitor: We’re going to use X instead.

 - Pricing: It's a costly tool for us right now.

 - Features: We needed a specific feature that your product doesn't offer.

 - Closing down: We’re shutting down our company.

 How to address Customer Churn Feedback?

 Every business wants to retain its customers and avoid customer churn.
-Therefore, it is important to collect feedback from your customers to know what they like and don't like about your products or services.
+Therefore, collecting feedback from your customers to know what they like and don't like about your products or services is important.

 At Rapidr, whenever someone asks to cancel the subscription:

 - We always ask the reason behind canceling a subscription to understand the underlying issue that caused them to take such a step.
 Dissatisfied customers are a source of constructive feedback and eliminate guesswork.